sanskrit-lexicon/WIL/README.md

              corrections to the headwords of the wil.txt digitization of the Wilson Dictionary at http://www.sanskrit-lexicon.uni-koeln.de/.
-This work begun Dec 26, 2014 by Jim Funderburk.
+This work begun Dec 26, 2014 by Jim Funderburk. alphawork    Work to look for headword spelling errors selected by alphabetical misorderings.